hero-gradient-background

 For this article, we assume the search topic is Ethanol Production from Biomass, which is a significant area in renewable energy technologies.
 The goal of the prior art search in this case is to identify existing patents related to ethanol production processes from starch, cellulose, and other biomass sources.

-1. Combining Keywords with Boolean Operators:
+1. Combining Keywords with Boolean Operators

 In patent databases, Boolean operators can be used to combine different keywords.
 These operators help refine your query and get more accurate results.